 - trees and landscapes that have historical or cultural associations

 - cemeteries and burial places.

-We have produced the Historic Heritage Management Guidelines [DOC, 330 KB] to help you identify, manage and look after historic heritage features at your school.
+Our historic heritage management guidelines can help you identify, manage and look after historic heritage features at your school.

 The guidelines include all the Government’s requirements for looking after historic heritage.

-Under the guidelines, you must:
+Under these guidelines, you must:

 - include any historic heritage features in your 10 Year Property Plan

 - let your project manager know if there are historic buildings or other features on or close to your school grounds